shridhar-tl/morph-state/README.md

 Thank you for considering contributing to the Mutable State Management Library!
 Please fork the repository and submit a pull request with a detailed description of your changes.
 By contributing, you agree that your contributions will be licensed under the same license as the project, MIT License with Redistribution Restriction.

 For major changes, please open an issue first to discuss what you would like to change.

-## Conclusion

-This mutable state management library is a powerful and comprehensive tool for managing both component-wise and global mutable state within React applications for efficiently managing complex state.
-It provides a straightforward API to handle deep mutations and ensures performance by minimizing unnecessary re-renders.
-It adheres to React standards and promotes best practices for maintaining a reactive and efficient application.

-This approach is particularly beneficial in applications with highly nested states, reducing boilerplate code and enhancing code readability.
-By ensuring adjustable mutations with granular callbacks, it provides additional flexibility and control.